FAQ

 Sometimes they will, but many times they won't.
 The Funds select which funds to buy and sell by utilizing the same basic methodology that the newsletter uses to determine which funds to recommend to its subscribers.
 However, there are some key differences between how the Funds will operate and how newsletter subscribers can implement the strategies on their own.

-Regarding DAA, the Fund will be in the same asset classes as the newsletter, but there will often be differences in the securities held in each of the asset classes due to the process the Fund uses to select its securities and also due to the process the Fund uses to seek safety during periods of dramatic market change.
+Regarding Enhanced DAA, the Fund will be in the same asset classes as the newsletter, but there will often be differences in the securities held in each of the asset classes due to the process the Fund uses to select its securities and also due to the process the Fund uses to seek safety during periods of dramatic market change.

-Regarding Stock Upgrading, the Funds will likely have access at no additional cost to a wide variety of load-waived funds and institutional share classes that the newsletter does not recommend and newsletter subscribers cannot access on their own.
+Regarding Enhanced Stock Upgrading, the Funds will likely have access at no additional cost to a wide variety of load-waived funds and institutional share classes that the newsletter does not recommend and newsletter subscribers cannot access on their own.
 This means the Funds are "shopping" in a much wider fund universe than the universe of recommended funds available to the newsletter's subscribers.
 In addition, the Fund portfolios are constantly monitored, every day, whereas the newsletter recommends portfolio changes just once per month.

 As a result of those factors, the Funds will frequently own funds and other securities that are different from those recommended in the newsletter.